-- Encourage students to attend the fall or spring Study Abroad Fair to meet with representatives from specific programs and talk to students returning from abroad.
+- Encourage students to attend the fall Study Abroad Fair to meet with representatives from specific programs and talk to students returning from abroad.

 - Once a student has a clear sense of where they want to study abroad, they should meet with OIS and you to discuss what courses they will take and how they will transfer back into Goucher.

 - Your advisees will ask you to approve the applicability of the courses abroad to the major graduation requirements.